Edward-Ji/DynamicArray/README.md

 [![Automated Testing](https://github.com/Edward-Ji/DynamicArray/actions/workflows/test.yml/badge.svg)](https://github.com/Edward-Ji/DynamicArray/actions/workflows/test.yml)

-Dynamic array of void pointers with automatic memory free in C language.
+An implementation of a dynamic array of void pointers in C language.

+## Abstract

+By providing an item free function when creating the array, you need not worry about deallocating the memory manually when removing items from the array, the functions will handle it for you.
+Being dynamic, the array automatically resizes if it has insufficient or excess capacity.
+The implementation also mimics a functional programming approach by accepting function pointers to iteratively operate on data.

 ## Documentation

 The documentation is automatically deployed on [GitHub Pages].

 To generate the documentations locally, you need Doxygen.
 Read the [Doxygen Manual] for an installation guide.
 Then, run `make doc` to generate the documentations.
 The output will be in the `html` directory.

 ## Demonstration